aisligrace/surfs_up/README.md

 * While there is an eight degree difference in the June min temp and the Dec min temp, both the average and max temps are within a few degrees.

 ## Summary
+In conclusion, while there are temperature variations between June and December in Oahu as stated above, I would still recommend keeping the shop open all year.
+The temperatures in December are still high enough for patrons to enjoy ice cream and surfing.
+Also, December is a large tourism month for Hawaii, due to many people wanting to escape colder temperatures elsewhere.
+Closing the shop in December would mean missing out on many potential customers.

+However, we are only looking at temperatures in this analysis.
+I would perform the same queries using precipitation.
+Heavy amounts of rain in either month could skew revenue.
+I would also perform an analysis on March or April, as we did not condocut any analysis on the spring months.

+##